 Comparative Transformation in Eurasia

 In this course we will explore the transformation over the past generation of Eurasia’s formerly socialist economies.
-We will focus on the experiences of the region’s two largest countries, Russia and China.
+We will focus on the experiences of Russia and other former Soviet republics, as well as the countries of Central and Eastern Europe that have joined the European Union.
 Though the main focus is on economic aspects of the transformation, we will also pay attention to the political and historical forces that have influenced the process.
 (ECON 0150 or ECON 0155; or by approval) 3 hrs. lect.
 CMP SOC

 Fall 2011, Fall 2012, Fall 2013